cgarryZA/CV/entries/msc-sci-comp-2025.md

 ### Head

 ### MSc Scientific Computing & Data Analysis (AI for Engineering) — Durham University
-*Started Sep 2025 (concurrent with role at Siemens, Durham, UK)*
+*Sep 2025 – Present | Concurrent with Siemens role*

-I started the MSc in September 2025.
-My focus is on **statistical inference, optimisation, numerical linear algebra, and high-performance/GPU computing**, with an eye to writing numerically stable, production-grade code.
-I’m doing the degree alongside my work at Siemens, so I’m being disciplined with time-management and shipping work that’s useful.
+This MSc focuses on **statistical inference, optimisation, numerical linear algebra, and high-performance/GPU computing**, with emphasis on numerically stable methods and performance-aware implementations.
+The programme formalises the mathematical and computational foundations underlying my engineering and research-oriented work.

 ### Body